Group Sequential Design with Posterior and Posterior Predictive Probabilities: Performance for Example Designs

-The solid curves in Figure \ref{fig:mpox} are substantially easier to obtain since we need only estimate the sampling distribution of $\boldsymbol{\tau}(\mathcal{D}_{n})$ for a design without early stopping at two values of $n$.
-Even so, it took roughly 40 minutes on a high-computing server to estimate all solid curves for each set of analysis spacings in Figure \ref{fig:mpox} when approximating each posterior using Markov chain Monte Carlo with one chain where the first 1000 iterations were discarded as burnin and the next $10^4$ iterations were retained.
-While initial simulations used multiple Markov chains to verify convergence for all numerical studies in this paper, our large-scale simulations employed less intensive settings that achieved reasonable convergence.
-We considered 9 values of $n$ to simulate the long-dashed curves in Figure \ref{fig:mpox} for each set of analysis spacings, taking roughly 3 hours using the same computing resources.
-The computational savings of our method scale with the number of sample sizes at which the sampling distribution of posterior summaries is estimated.
-If a standard method estimates sampling distributions at $Q$ values of $n$, then our approach is $Q/2$ times faster.
-Unlike standard methods, our approach allows practitioners to assess error probabilities for new values of $n$ without conducting additional simulations.
+The solid curves in Figures \ref{fig:eff} and \ref{fig:fut} are much easier to obtain since we need only estimate the sampling distribution of $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$ at two values of $n$.
+Even so, it took 1 hour on a high-computing server to estimate all solid curves for D1 to D4 in Figures \ref{fig:eff} and \ref{fig:fut} when approximating each posterior distribution using 5000 draws resulting from the conjugacy of each component of the mixture posterior.
+Results for D5 were obtained using the simulations for D1.
+We considered 11 values of $n$ to simulate the dashed curves for D1 to D4, taking 5.5 hours using the same computing resources.
+The computational savings scale with the number of sample sizes at which $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$ is estimated.
+If a standard method estimates sampling distributions at $Q$ values of $n$, our approach is $Q/2$ times faster.
+Unlike standard methods, our approach allows practitioners to recalibrate decision thresholds and assess error probabilities for new values of $n$ without conducting additional simulations.

-Numerical results for both sets of analysis spacings under $\Psi_0$ and $\Psi_1$ are summarized in Table \ref{tab:mpox}.
-These cumulative stopping probabilities were obtained using confirmatory simulations to estimate the joint sampling distribution of $\boldsymbol{\tau}(\mathcal{D}_{n})$ at $\{n_t\}_{t=1}^T = n \times \{c_t\}_{t=1}^T$, where the sample size $n =n_1$ was recommended using the linear approximations from Algorithm \ref{alg1}.
-All non-integer sample sizes were rounded up to the nearest whole number.
-While simulation variability impacts the sampling distribution estimates used for confirmatory purposes and those used to tune the decision thresholds in Algorithm \ref{alg1}, power at the final analysis for each design is roughly $\Gamma_1 = 0.8$ and the overall type I error rate is approximately $\Gamma_0 = 0.025$, demonstrating the strong performance of our method.
-The recommended decision thresholds and expected total sample sizes for each design are reported in Appendix D.1 of the supplement.
-Additional simulations based on PLATINUM-CAN that further illustrate the utility of our approach are described in Appendix D.2.